Wolkabout/WolkConnect-Python/docs/README.md

 ```

 The docs will be generated, the output files will be placed in the `build/html/` directory, and can be browsed (locally) with any browser.

-The docs can also be found online at <http://bootstrap-datepicker.readthedocs.org/>.